Reviews You Can Rely On

 REASONS TO AVOID

-The Latch is a newly designed shoe by Giro and scored well in many of our test metrics and impressed our testers with its performance.
-Most notably, the Latch does a great job at keeping your feet connected to the pedals on chunky terrain while dissipating those forces before they reach your feet thanks to a Mute Foam midsole paired with Tack Rubber with Giro's Gamma Tread design.
+The Giro Latch continues to impress our testers with its performance across our test metrics.
+Most notably, the Giro Latch does a great job keeping your feet connected to the pedals on chunky terrain while dissipating those forces.
+This performance is largely attributed to the Mute Foam midsole paired with Tack Rubber, on top of Giro's Gamma Tread design.
 The Tack Rubber is soft and grippy while still allowing some foot movement on the pedals.
 The midsole flexes nicely underfoot without being overly stiff.
-The Latch also happens to be the lightest shoe in our review, which surprised our testers.
+We also appreciate the superlight nature of this shoe, earning it top marks across the board.

 Read more: Giro Latch Womens review